androsrj/pshd/README.md

 diag(g2) <- 0
 ```

 The first line of code below would compute the traditional structural Hamming distance (equal penalties) betwee the two graphs.
-The second line computes the PSHD for $a=1.5$ and $b=0.5$.
+The second line computes the PSHD for $a=1.5$ and $b=0.5$:
 ```{r}
 pshd(g1, g2)
 pshd(g1, g2, a = 1.5)
 ```

 To demonstrate the use of the *expected_pshd()* and *estimate_pshd()* functions, we will need to generate a set of samples of these DAG adjacency matrices.
-For simplicity, this example simply generates one maximum-density graph *g* (which contains edges at every possible location besides the diagonal) and replicates it to generate 25 samples:
+For simplicity, this example simply generates one maximum-density graph *g* (which contains edges at every possible location besides the diagonal) and replicates it to generate 25 samples.
+In practice, these samples should be obtained from an MCMC method used to approximate the posterior distribution of the DAG of interest:
 ```{r}
 nSamples <- 25
 p <- 4